ilarischeinin/rasterpdf/README.md

 ```

 The output size and resolution can be set with parameters `width`, `height`,
 `units`, and `res`.
-The default is 7 x 7 inches with 72 dpi.
+The default is 7 x 7 inches and 72 ppi.
 Any other
 parameters (`...`) are passed through to the PNG device function, which by
 default is `grDevices::png()`.
 It is also possible to use another function,
 such as `ragg::agg_png()`.
 The package also contains function `agg_pdf(...)`,